 In taking an economic approach to our analysis, we have not sought to identify whether the issues we highlight imply real gaps in the law.
 Indeed, it may be that the existing legal framework can address several of the issues that we discuss below.
-In the US, Section 5(a) of the Federal Trade Commission (FTC) Act imposes a general prohibition on "unfair or deceptive acts or practices in or affecting commerce."
-Likewise, in the EU, the Unfair Commercial Practices Directive 2005 generally prohibits "misleading sales practices" that are "contrary to the requirements of professional diligence," while the EU Unfair Contract Terms Directive 1993 provides general protection for consumers against unfair terms in standard contracts.26
+In the United States, Section 5(a) of the Federal Trade Commission (FTC) Act imposes a general prohibition on "unfair or deceptive acts or practices in or affecting commerce."
+Likewise, in the EU, the Unfair Commercial Practices Directive 2005 generally prohibits "[m]isleading commercial practices" or "unfair commercial practices" that are "contrary to the requirements of professional diligence," while the EU Unfair Contract Terms Directive 1993 provides general protection for consumers against unfair terms in standard contracts.

-Many of the practices highlighted below are likely to be covered by these general regulations or laws (or by common law principles in the US and the UK).
-Any ambiguity in this regard may potentially be resolved by clarifications, minor amendments or new guidelines.
-There are, however, some new concerns arising that are more likely to imply a need for more substantial additions or changes to consumer protection law.
+Many of the practices highlighted below are likely to be covered by these general regulations or laws (or by common law principles in the United States and the United Kingdom).
+Any ambiguity in this regard may potentially be resolved by clarifications, minor amendments, or new guidelines.
+There are, however, some new concerns arising that are more likely to suggest a need for more substantial additions or changes to consumer-protection law.
 In particular, although much of the discussion below applies to all online markets, we identify a number of regulations that are specifically intended for the largest online platforms.